atoder/factual_api_hotel_reader/README.md

 There are 148,000 hotels, and they have a limit of 500 per minute, and 10,000 per day.
-This tool generates all 167,344 or so hotels in in one csv, extracting the data 1 chunk at a time incrementally, appending them to the csv file and pausing properly so it doesn't go over the minute and day limit
+This tool generates all 167,344 or so hotels in in one csv, extracting the data 1 chunk at a time incrementally, appending them to the csv file and pausing properly so it doesn't go over the minute and day limit.

+You have to provide output csv file and intput zip code file

 ## API LINK
 http://developer.factual.com/